fwaris/CarND-LaneLines-P1/lane_marking.md

 **Finding Lane Lines on the Road**
 ==================================

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

 ### Reflection
+This project contains a pipline for taking a color image (view of the road ahead) and creating a modified image that shows the lane edges by projecting two lines on to the identified lane left and right lane markers.

+The pipline is applied to a series of test images and views.
+The output of the pipline are stored in the [/test_images_output/] and [/test_videos_output/] folders

+The project transform images by projecting a marker onto the lanes markings identified

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.